AdobeDocs/genstudio.en/help/user-guide/concepts.md

 - Generate variants to personalize across channels or freshen an ongoing campaign
 - Evaluate content performance with insights about campaigns and content attributes

+## Generative AI technology

+GenStudio harnesses the power of generative AI to accelerate the content creation process and ensure high-quality content generation.
+The iterative lifecycle of your creative assets results in increasingly accurate and brand-aligned content that resonates with your target audience.

+Begin by effectively training GenStudio on your organization's branding, customer personas, and product descriptions through the powerful Brand guidelines feature.
+See the [Brand references overview](../user-guide/references/overview.md) to learn how to prepare and upload these guidelines.

-## Adobe Content Supply Chain
+## GenStudio Content lifecycle

 ![Adobe Content Supply Chain](../assets/csc.png)

 GenStudio simplifies the content supply chain workflow and allows marketers to do the following in one application:

-- set up campaigns
+- set up brand guidelines and campaigns
-- find and reuse approved content
-- generate new content
-- create content for all channels
+- create brand-aligned content and experiences for all channels
 - activate seamlessly with Adobe and non-Adobe applications and platforms
 - measure campaign performance
 - derive insights for performance optimization
+- find and reuse approved content
+- generate new content

 ## Adobe tools